Mikejo5000/vsts-docs-pr/docs/tfvc/day-life-alm-developer-suspend-work-fix-bug-conduct-code-review.md

 ## Fix the test and the code

-Having read Julia’s comments, Peter fixes his unit test as she suggests.
+Having read Julia's comments, Peter fixes his unit test as she suggests.
 The test now fails.
 This shows that the code is not yet correct.

 Peter fixes the code: